 19. Final proof read is made and manuscript is approved by author.

 20. eBook cover is completed and approved by author.

 21. eBook is released, and offered for sale on the various eBook retailer sites.

 22. Media releases are formulated announcing eBook release and sent to various media outlets.

-23. eBook review copies are made and sent to various industry reviewers and others who may be helpful in promoting the work.
+23. eBook review copies may be made and sent to various industry reviewers and others who may be helpful in promoting the work.

-24. Book remains in eBook version for three to five months, allowing time to market and promote the work prior to print release.
+24. Book may remain in eBook version for two weeks to three months, allowing time to market and promote the work prior to print release.